 Then, around 1965, the determined civil rights activists who shed blood while facing police dogs and water hoses flipped the narrative, abetted by mainline Protestant and reform Jewish clergy, the mainstream media and President Lyndon Johnson.
 From thereon, liberals and conservatives, Democrats and Republicans alike would disavow segregation.
 Conservative resistance to black freedom would find new expression in appeals to law and order, leading to the advent of the war on drugs and mass incarceration.

 The time when black people were denied full citizenship under the rule of segregation in the South wasn’t so long ago.
 Some of our parents and grandparents remember it.
-Whether our children grow up acclimatized to a resurgent order of ironclad white Christian nationalist oppression remains up in the air.
+Whether our children grow up acclimatized to a resurgent order of ironclad white Christian nationalist oppression remains to be seen.
 It depends on whether people who believe in equality and inclusion have the courage to push back against the normalization and acceptance of bigotry.

 White supremacy is so interwoven in American history and major institutions like education, healthcare, the courts and mass media that it can be hard to find language to effectively call out the equivalent to the Jim Crow segregation that systematically excluded blacks or anyone who didn’t meet the test of “white purity,” for that matter.
 That brand of racism is back on our doorstep with the election of Donald Trump and his appointment of Thomas Farr to a lifelong position as a federal judge in the Eastern District of North Carolina.